abnamro/repository-scanner/deployment/kubernetes/README.md

 <!-- GETTING STARTED -->
 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 #### 1. Install Software
 * [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-* [Kubernetes](https://docs.docker.com/desktop/kubernetes/) - To onstall Kubernetes, enable it in Docker Desktop.
+* [Kubernetes](https://docs.docker.com/desktop/kubernetes/) - To install Kubernetes, enable it in Docker Desktop.
 If you install Kubernetes using minikube, ensure the version is 1.21 or later.
 * [Helm](https://helm.sh/docs/intro/install/)

 #### 2. Populate RESC-RULE.toml file
 RESC uses rules from [Gitleaks](https://github.com/zricethezav/gitleaks) to detect secrets.
 Ensure you have the rule pack config file in TOML format available, which needs to be provided as deployment argument.
-To download this GitLeaks rule you need to execute the following command in a Git Bash or Linux terminal.
+To download this GitLeaks rule you need to execute the following command in a Git Bash or Linux terminal:

 ```
 cd ./deployment/kubernetes/